altaica/erlex/docs/cohort.md

 > You can run the startup script again (or use the Windows shortcut if you have created one) to restart the killed node, which will now become the standby node.

+### Automated testing

+The `cohort_test.sh` script uses `rebar3` to create a release build per node.
+The nodes are then started and a test script `cohort_test.erl` run, which issues Remote Procedure Calls in order to exercise takeover and failover conditions.

+> On Windows, the automated test script `cohort_test.cmd` does not create or use a release build.

 <!-- References -->
 [cohort]:       https://dictionary.cambridge.org/dictionary/english/cohort